thoughtbot/superglue/docs/tutorial.md

       }
     ```

-## What You've Built
+## Finish

 Congratulations!
-You've built a collaborative shopping list that demonstrates all of Superglue's key features:
+You've built a collaborative shopping list that demonstrates

-- **Rails-familiar patterns** - Routes, controllers, and views
-- **UJS power** - `data-sg-remote` and `data-sg-visit` for seamless interactions
-- **Progressive loading** - `defer: :auto` for instant page loads
-- **Surgical updates** - `props_at` for updating specific page sections
-- **Real-time collaboration** - Super Turbo Streams for multi-user updates
-- **Fragment architecture** - Cross-cutting concerns with semantic identity
-- **Optimized performance** - Fragment references and surgical re-rendering
-- **Optimistic updates** - Immediate client-side feedback with server sync

-Welcome to Superglue.
+Superglue's key features.
+Explore the rest of the documentation to discover
+what else is possible.